ramidaS/API_Challenge2/README.md

 **Pre-requisite**
 1) cd to root folder.
 2) run command `npm install` at root folder.
+3) Ensure that you have Docker and APIs running on your local machine.

 **Running the test**
 There are 6 test files as following: